Solid-state microwaves – the future?

 Figure 2 shows how these variances in heating uniformity can differ even between microwaves of similar power output.

 Figure 2: A visual representation of how different heating patterns can cause non-uniform heating.
 These two images are from separate domestic microwaves with a similar rating (wattage).
-When heating the same product, they were found to have different heating patterns; the left image showing a hot spot in the centre and the right showing a cold spot in the same place, but with more heating around the edge of the product.
+When heating the same product, they were found to have different heating patterns; the right image showing a hot spot in the centre and the left showing a cold spot in the same place, but with more heating around the edge of the product.

 Turntables/stirrers can help to reduce this non-uniformity, but they are not a panacea - some parts of the product can still be over-processed when ensuring that the whole product has received a targeted temperature for a specified hold time (thermal process).
 The non-uniform temperature distribution raises the issue of food safety with the possibility of microorganisms within the cold spots not being destroyed.
 This is unless thorough instruction testing has been performed.
 For example, using several microwave ovens with different heating patterns (as shown in the above images) to test cooking instructions.